kyonides/hiddenchest_linux/README.md

     - `press_all?` and `trigger_buttons?` to save you the effort of typing many conditional statements in a row.
          - You can pass them one argument after another or pass an array.
     - `trigger_up_down?` and `trigger_left_right?` are very self evident.
+    - `trigger_double?` lets you check if a single button has been triggered twice in a row.
     - `press_any?` and `trigger_any?` treats any non zero value as a valid button trigger.
     - `left_click?`, `middle_click?` and `right_click?`
     - `double_click?(button)`, `double_left_click?` and `double_right_click?` depend on `default_timer` alias `base_timer` in order to define how long they will be waiting for the second click.